samsungsamiio/samsungsami.io/source/sami/demos-tools/your-first-application.md

 This section shows you another way to implement the helper class `SamiConnector`, which is much simplier due to using [PHP SDK][1].

-You need a bit setup to use this newer version:
+You need a bit setup to use this new approach:

 - Create directory `sdk` under your directory `samidemo`.
 - Follow the instructions at [PHP SDK][1] to get the SDK source code.
-Copy all source code to `samidemo/sdk`
+Copy all source code to `samidemo/sdk`.
-- Replace `SamiConnector.php` that you have used above by [this one](/sami/downloads/SamiConnector.php).
+- Replace `SamiConnector.php` that you have used before by [the new one](/sami/downloads/SamiConnector.php).
 - Change `CLIENT_ID`{:.param} and `DEVICE_ID`{:.param} to your real client and device IDs in `SamiConnector.php`

 Now you are ready to play the newer version of the app.
 This version has been tested on MAC machines.